baubrun/Message-board/README.md

-A message board where users can create and edit messages.
+A message board where users can create and like messages.

-Technologies: Bootstrap, Laravel, PHP, TailwindCSS
+Technologies: Laravel, PHP, TailwindCSS